syncfusion-content/maui-docs/MAUI/LinearProgressBar/Appearance.md

 ---
 layout: post
-title: Appearance in .NET MAUI SfLinearProgressBar control | Syncfusion
+title: Appearance in .NET MAUI Linear ProgressBar control | Syncfusion
-description: Learn here all about appearance support in Syncfusion .NET MAUI SfLinearProgressBar control, its elements and more.
+description: Learn here all about appearance support in Syncfusion .NET MAUI Linear ProgressBar control, its elements and more.
 platform: MAUI
 control: SfLinearProgressBar
 documentation: ug